Contents

 - List corresponding path in HDFS.
 When the current working directory resides under

-command lists the corresponding location in HDFS.
-The result has the form:hdfs://host/path
+HDFS_PREFIX, thehpwdcommand lists the corresponding location in HDFS.
+The result has the form:hdfs://host/path.
+The commandhpwd -rlists only thepathcomponent, whilehpwd -plists only thehdfs://host/component. - hls

 - List files from HDFS.